What to do in Te Anau, gateway to the wilds of Fiordland

 Disclosure: This article contains affiliate links, which means I may make a small commission if you book through those links at no extra cost to you.
 Thanks for your support.

-You go because this small, otherwise unremarkable town is the best entry point for exploring Fiordland National Park β€” one of New Zealand’s greatest wildernesses.
+Humble Te Anau is the best entry point for exploring Fiordland National Park — one of New Zealand’s greatest wildernesses.

-As always with my posts, this isn’t the most comprehensive run down of things to do in Te Anau; these are my selections based on the small businesses I love, the awesome places to eat, and the little things that make a place memorable.
+As always with my posts, this guide isn’t the most comprehensive run down of things to do in Te Anau; these are my selections based on the small businesses I love, the awesome places to eat, and the little things that make a place memorable.

-Quick tips for visiting Te Anau and Fiordland
+The quick guide to Te Anau and Fiordland

 BEST TIME TO GO